By Humphrey Arthure, Journal 4, 1985

-John Donaldson (1840-1899) gave up a promising career as an engineer in India to come home and go into partnership with his brother-in-law, John Thorneycroft, about 1872, some eight years after Thorneycroft had started to build boats in Chiswick.
-They had been students together at Glasgow University and Donaldson married one of Thorneycroft’s five sisters, Frances Sarah, in Bombay Cathedral before their return to England.
+John Donaldson (1840-1899) gave up a promising career as an engineer in India to come home and go into partnership with his brother-in-law, John Thornycroft, about 1872, some eight years after Thornycroft had started to build boats in Chiswick.
+They had been students together at Glasgow University and Donaldson married one of Thornycroft’s five sisters, Frances Sarah, in Bombay Cathedral before their return to England.

 John Donaldson was born in Elgin in 1840 and his father, Peter Donaldson, kept a coaching inn, The Gordon Arms, there; he died when John was only three.
 His mother, a very Scottish lady, lived in Chiswick with the family until 1891.
 John Donaldson’s grandfather was a vintner in Aberdeen but also a flesher or butcher and a coachmaker, finally owning the Star Inn.
 He died in 1842.

 John Donaldson went to Aberdeen Grammar School where he showed an aptitude for mathematics.
 On leaving school he was apprenticed at Morrison’s Engineering Works at Newcastle and later became chief draughtsman at Cowan Sheldon’s Works at Carlisle.
 He then sold a small property in Aberdeen in order to study at Glasgow University, where he was awarded the Walker Prize in Engineering and Mechanics.